esitarz/docs-1/content/platform-guides/basic-api-features/errors.md

 ---
-title: Basic Api Features: Errors
+title: Basic API Features: Errors
 date: 2018-04-16
-category:Basic Api Features
+Category: Basic API Features
 ---

-## __Overview
+## Overview

 OrderCloud.io uses conventional HTTP response codes to indicate success or failure of an API request.
 In general, codes in the `2xx` range indicate